 International applicants will find additional admissions information here.

 - Demonstrate a broad and deep mastery of the research topics and theoretical frameworks common in contemporary archaeology.

 - Demonstrate competency in scientific methods common in contemporary archaeology, to the level of being able to evaluate scholarly arguments that employ such methods.

 - Demonstrate competency in contemporary archaeological ethics, to the level of being able to conduct their own scholarly activities ethically.

 - Successfully incorporate core knowledge of archaeological topics, theory, science, and ethics into their own area of inquiry within the larger discipline.

-- Undertake independent archaeological research, in the field or lab, equivalent to a minimum of 4.0 credit hours (5 weeks).
+- Undertake independent archaeological research, in the field or lab, or a professional experience in archaeology, equivalent to a minimum of 4 credit hours

-- Produce and defend, in both written and oral forms, original and significant contributions to knowledge about the human past recorded in the archaeological record.
+- Posses the capacity to make original and significant contributions to knowledge about the human past recorded in the archaeological record.

 The following achievements are required to maintain Satisfactory Academic Progress: